Breastfeeding Made Easy: A Nurse-Guided, Stress-Free Guide for New Moms

 This book was written with exhausted moms in mind.
 Moms who are healing from birth or surgery.
 Moms whose babies arrived early or need extra support.
 Moms feeding twins.
 Moms pumping.
 Moms doing the best they can — even on the hard days.

-Breastfeeding Without Tears focuses on what truly matters:
+Breastfeeding Made Simple focuses on what truly matters:

 • Understanding the basics without overwhelm